-Major sources of revenue for the Company, apart from commissions on OTC transactions (off-exchange transfers) carried out on the markets of the Athens Exchange, are the flat settlement fee and the trade notification instructions.
-The Company also derives revenue from the InBroker service and the Colocation service.
+Major sources of revenue for the Company, apart from commissions on OTC transactions (trading outside the stock exchange) carried out on the markets of the Athens Exchange, are the flat settlement fee and the trade notification instructions.
+The company also derives revenue from the InBroker service and the Colocation service.

-Unlike revenue, a significant portion of which is not under the control of the Company, concerted efforts are made to rationalize expenses, with the aim to improve the financial results of the Company.
+Unlike on the side of revenue, a significant portion of which cannot be determined by the Company, concerted efforts are made for rationalization on the side of expenditure, with the aim to improve the financial results of the Company.